 Folding lock blades are often a good compromise.
 By locking the blade they are safer to use than typical pocket knives and are more compact than fixed blade knives.
 The most common locking mechanism is a liner lock.
 It’s cheap, but not super reliable.
 In recent years there are a number of locking mechanisms which are significantly stronger and easier to use such as my favorite, the the AXIS lock originally developed by Benchmade and now being used by others since the patent expired in 2016.

-The lock blades I have used the most are the Buck 110 Hunter, Benchmade 531 and Ritter RSK Mk1 Knife.
+I think that Benchmade is one of the best manufactures of folding knives.
+If I had to purchase a general use lock blade now, my first choice would be the Benchmade Bugout.
+It’s not cheap, but it very well designed, made from excellent materials, with great attention to detail, and substantial enough to depend on in emergency situations.
+I haven’t purchased one because my current knife meets my needs.
+In the past I often used a Buck 110 Hunter, Benchmade 531 and Ritter RSK Mk1 Knife.
 The Chris Reeve Sebenza might be the ultimate folder, but I could never bring myself to pay so much for a pocket knife.
-I think that Benchmade is one of the best manufactures of folding knives.
 My knife loving friends also recommend Spyderco and the higher end knives from Kershaw and SOG.
 Decent lock blades at a more reasonable price point are made by Buck, CRKT, Gerber, And the Kabar / Dozier Folder.
 Ganzo sells a number of Benchmade clones which are 5-10x cheaper (average price $20) but but are lower quality.
 Good enough for around town, but not something I would want my life to depend on.
 Opinel makes a number of folding knives which have good quality carbon steel blades, adequate wooden handles, and cost around $10 making them a great value.
 Just be careful to dry them well or the blade will rust and the handle will swell.
 I generally perfect the simplicity of a single blade locking knife, but there are some multi-blade pocket knives that lock such as the Victorinox Hunter.

 Finally there are some people who really like fixed blade knives because of their ability to stand up to serious abuse (chopping, digging, etc).
 You should stick with knives with a full tang for maximum durability.
 Keep in mind that you don’t need a huge / heavy blade, 3-4″ is actually plenty for tasks as described in the book Bushcraft, and a short article in field&stream about The Wilderness Blade.
 My favorite fixed blade knife for the back country is the Fallkniven F1.
 This is a high quality knife that is durable and functional.